forier/podtxt-docs/privacy-policy-updated.md

 We may disclose your personal information with our service providers pursuant to a written contract between us and each service provider.
 Each service provider is a for-profit entity that processes the information on our behalf, following the same strict privacy protection obligations mandated by the CCPA.

 We may use your personal information for our own business purposes, such as for undertaking internal research for technological development and demonstration.
 This is not considered to be "selling" of your personal information.

+**Data Enrichment:** We may combine the personal information we collect with information from third-party sources to enhance our understanding of your preferences and provide you with more personalized services.
+This may include demographic information, interests, and behavioral data.
+We will only use such enriched data in accordance with this Privacy Policy and applicable law.

+**Non-Discrimination:** We will not discriminate against you for exercising any of your CCPA rights.
+We will not deny you goods or services, charge you different prices, provide you with a different level or quality of services, or suggest that you may receive a different price or level of quality for goods or services.

 Ampera SA has not disclosed, sold, or shared any personal information to third parties for a business or commercial purpose in the preceding twelve (12) months.
 Ampera SA will not sell or share personal information in the future belonging to website visitors, users, and other consumers.